-- As an employee of GOOD ADVICE UK, you must ensure that you read, understand, and comply with the information contained within this policy, and with any training or other anti-bribery and corruption information you are given.
+Employees of GOOD ADVICE UK must ensure that the information contained within this policy, and with any training or other anti-bribery and corruption information given are comprehended, understood, and read.

-- If you have reason to believe or suspect that an instance of bribery or corruption has occurred or will occur in the future that breaches this policy, you must notify the compliance manager.
+If there are any reasons to believe or suspect that an instance of bribery or corruption has occurred or will occur in the future that breaches this policy, you the Compliance Manager must be notified.

 This section of the policy covers 3 areas: